ShengnanAn/ShengnanAn.github.io/_pages/includes/intro.md

+Hi!
+I'm Shengnan An (安晟男).
+I'm currently a researcher in Meituan.
-I am a final-year Ph.D. candidate working in Xi'an Jiaotong University and Microsoft Research Asia.
+I graduated with a Ph.D from Xi'an Jiaotong University and MSRA in 2025.
+My Ph.D advisor is Prof. Nanning Zheng.

-My research interest is to explore reasoning capabilities in large language models, such as mathematical reasoning, inductive reasoning, and long-context reasoning.
+My current research interest is to explore the capability boundaries of large language models, such as mathematical reasoning, inductive reasoning, coding, and long-context understanding and generation.